Picnic at Hanging Rock (film): Theatrical release

 In 1998, Weir removed seven minutes from the film for a theatrical re-release, creating a shorter 107-minute director's cut.

+In 2025, the film was restored in 4K resolution and re-released theatrically for its 50th anniversary.

 Reception

 Horror need not always be a long-fanged gentleman in evening clothes or a dismembered corpse or a doctor who keeps a brain in his gold fish bowl.
 It may be a warm sunny day, the innocence of girlhood and hints of unexplored sexuality that combine to produce a euphoria so intense it becomes transporting, a state beyond life or death.
 Such horror is unspeakable not because it is gruesome but because it remains outside the realm of things that can be easily defined or explained in conventional ways."